flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

     You will find many great videos on YouTube on how to fly the FlyByWire A32NX.<br/>
     Check out the FlyByWire YouTube Channel as well: [FlyByWire on YouTube](https://www.youtube.com/c/FlyByWireSimulations/playlists){target=new}

-The simBrief route used in this guide
+The simBrief route used in this guide:

+!!! tip "AIRAC Updates"
+    Please note we may update this OFP and guide from time to time to ensure it's current with the latest AIRAC provided by the simulator or external navdata.

 [Download simBrief OFP](../assets/beginner-guide/mcdu/sample-ofp.pdf){ .md-button }